adambonneruk/unique/README.md

 ## Installation / Prerequisites / Dependencies

->__Note:__ The Docker (CLI-only) version of this project is inherently platform independant.
+>__Note:__ The Docker (CLI-only) version of this project is inherently platform independent.
 This readme doesn't discuss that technology.
 Get started [here](https://docs.docker.com/get-started/).

 ```Unique``` is build with utilising the following Python 3 libraries: